By Dr. Mercola

 Another Major Benefit: Krill Oil's Omega-3s Are Bound to Phospholipids

 Maximizing the benefits you get from omega-3s is highly dependent on how they are absorbed and transported throughout your body.
-Although these fatty acids are water soluble, they cannot be easily transported into your blood in their free form.
+Fatty acids such as DHA and EPA are water insoluble, so they cannot be transported into your blood in their free form.
 Therefore, they need to be packaged in lipoprotein vehicles for them to be better absorbed into your bloodstream.

 When you ingest fish oil, you're getting omega-3s that are attached to triglycerides that needed to be broken down in your gut to the base fatty acids DHA and EPA.
 Unfortunately, about 80 to 85 percent of these omega-3s are eliminated in your intestine.